Dexamethasone, tablets 0.5 mg 10 pcs

 Overdose

-Single administration of a large number of tablets does not lead to clinically significant intoxication.
+Single use of a large number of tablets does not lead to clinically significant intoxication.

-Symptoms: an increase in dose-dependent side effects is possible.
+Symptoms: possible increase in dose-dependent side effects.
 In this case, the dose of the drug should be reduced.

 Treatment: supportive and symptomatic.